Light Face

 1. Trustee : Business Development

-There is an opportunity for an additional Trustee experienced in business development able to create post-charitable activities from the InterPlay Competition.
-The remit is to liaise with industry and funding bodies to establish joint ventures (London based or near preferred for occasional in-person meetings.)
+There is an opportunity for an additional Trustee experienced in business development and legal matters.
+This special role might, for example, include creating post-charitable activities from the InterPlay Competition by liaising with industry and funding bodies to establish joint ventures (London based or near preferred for occasional in-person meetings.)
 An informal discussion would take place after ‘an expressions of interest’ by email.

 2a.
 Special Volunteer : Digital